Néstor García (basketball)

-Néstor Rafael "Che" García (born 11 January 1965) is an Argentine professional basketball coach.
+Néstor Rafael "Che" García (born 11 January 1965) is an Argentine professional basketball coach, who is currently serving as the head coach for El Calor de Cancún of the Liga Nacional de Baloncesto Profesional (LNBP) in Mexico.

 Head coaching career

 Latin American clubs

 García won the 3rd-tier South American Club Championship in 2008, with Club Biguá de Villa Biarritz.
 He also won the 1st-tier FIBA Americas League championship in 2016, with Guaros de Lara.

 National teams

 García coached the Uruguay national team in 2003.
 He also coached the Argentina national team at the 2012 South American Championship, where they won a gold medal.
 He has also coached the senior men's Venezuela national team.

 As the head coach of Venezuela, he won the gold medal at the 2014 South American Championship, the gold medal at the 2015 FIBA Americas Championship, and the gold medal at the 2016 South American Championship.
 He also coached Venezuela at the 2016 Summer Olympics.

 In 2019, Garcia was hired as head coach of the Dominican Republic national team, where he took the helm prior to their entrance into the 2019 FIBA World Cup.

 In 2021, Garcia was reappointed as head coach of the Argentina national team.
 However, Garcia was abruptly let go a year later, prior to Argentina's arrival at the 2022 FIBA AmeriCup tournament.
 In September 2022, Garcia reappeared as head coach of the Dominican Republic national team.